subspace/protocol-specs/docs/decex/fraud_proofs.md

 A fraud proof that targets a bad ER has a priority is defined as `MAX - blocks_before_bad_er_confirm`, where `blocks_before_bad_er_confirm` is how many blocks remain until this ER is outside the challenge period.
 A fraud proof that targets a bad ER that is closer to being confirmed is more urgent and thus has a higher priority to be accepted by the transaction pool and to be included in the next consensus block.
 For a given domain, at most one fraud proof will be accepted by the transaction pool at a time; if an incoming fraud proof has a higher priority than the fraud proof already in the pool then it will replace the previous fraud proof, otherwise it will be rejected.

 For the bundle equivocation fraud proof, since it is not time-sensitive, its priority is a constant value `MAX - challenge_period - 1` thus lower than any other type of time-sensitive fraud proofs that target bad ERs.
 At most one bundle equivocation fraud proof will be accepted by the transaction pool at a time for a given operator.
 If there is already a bundle equivocation fraud proof in the pool, incoming bundle equivocation fraud proof that targets the same operator will be rejected.
+For comparison, bundles have a constant priority of 1.
 <!-- TODO check if still correct
 ### Excessive Transaction